shoeffner/mthesis/src/gaze_library.md

 repository, that means downloading the latest source code.
 Then, for each feature to be added to the project, these steps are performed:

 1. Create a branch.
-This can be understand as a local temporary copy of the source code.
+This can be understood as a local temporary copy of the source code.
 2. Modify the code in the branch to build the feature.
 3. Create a commit, which is comparable to a checkpoint to which you can always